 - Make the dressing: In a small jar with lid add yogurt or buttermilk, dill, garlic powder, salt and pepper.
 Stir with a fork or shake the jar well.
 Set aside.

-- Cook corn: Grill without husk turning slowly every few minutes, boil or I love Instant Pot corn in 2 minutes.
-You can also use thawed frozen corn.
+- Cook corn: Grill without husk turning slowly every few minutes, boil or I love Instant Pot corn on the cob in 2 minutes.
+When safe to handle, cut off kernels with a sharp knife.

-- Cook bacon: Pan fry until crispy and drain on paper towel.
+- Cook bacon: Pan fry until crispy or bake at 400 Degrees F for 20 minutes.
+Drain on paper towel.

 - Toast pumpkin seeds: Pan fry on low-medium after bacon (drain the fat from the skillet) until fragrant, stirring frequently.